RajatThakral01/FinRag/Financial_RAG_PRD_v3.md

 Central config file that all modules import from.
 Change values here, nowhere else.

+**[AS-BUILT — v3]** The block below is the *real* current `config.py`, confirmed against the actual file — not the original v2.0 draft.
+Two attribute names differ from earlier PRD chapters (see the mismatch table right after), and the Grader model is actually the 70B model despite an inline comment still saying "fast, cheap" (the comment is stale — it was upgraded from 8B at some point and never updated).
+Always code against the attribute names in this block.

     from dotenv import load_dotenv
     import os
     load_dotenv()